grnet/kamaki/docs/library/clients.rst

 Create cluster
 ^^^^^^^^^^^^^^
-**Example:** Create a cluster of three servers, where only one has a punlic IP.
+**Example:** Create a cluster of three servers, where only one has a public IP.

 .. literalinclude:: examples/network-cluster.py
     :language: python